 Yes, be lame.
 Pascal’s Wager, no doubt to the chagrin of hardcore Souls-like fans everywhere, has a difficulty setting.
 If you grow tired of repeatedly dying and you don’t mind being a tool, then set the game on easy.
 I know I did.
 Another first-rate lame-ass move is to hang around an altar, grind the monsters around it, rest, and then do it again.
 Doing so, will not only give you a chance to level up half a dozen times but it will also allow you to practice combat against various monster types, all of whom have singular fighting styles.
 If you’re really a power tool, you can fight a single monster and blithely skedaddle back to the altar to turn in your finger bones.
 Then simply rinse and repeat this loser move until you level up six or seven times.
 One of the best places to engage in this abject mockery of hardcore gaming is at the altar situated just before the Flagellant battle.
 I mean really.
 At the end of the day, you’re pitted against a giant demon that spends most of his time whipping himself, and you’re level 10.
 Who’s the loser now?

 Be sure to check out Pascal’s Wager Tips and Tricks Part Two.
-And while you’re at it, also check out our Pascal’s Wager Walkthrough for chapter one, chapter two, chapter three and chapter four, as well as our sick review of Pascal’s Wager and its expansions.
+And while you’re at it, also check out our Pascal’s Wager Walkthrough for chapter one, chapter two, chapter three, chapter four and chapter five as well as our sick review of Pascal’s Wager and its expansions.